-- talk about which new medicines might help your particular type of asthma?
+- talk about which medicines might help your particular type of asthma?

 STEP 2: Consider all the practical ways you can prepare

-Being clear about all the practical details can help stop your stress levels going up on the day!
-The calmer you are, the more likely it is you’ll be able to take in what the specialist says and to remember everything you want to ask.
+Being clear about all the practical details can help stress levels on the day.
+The calmer you are, the more likely it is you’ll be able to take in what the specialist says and remember everything you want to ask.

 Read through your appointment letter again

 It will tell you:

 - the date, time and length of your appointment and where to go

 - the name(s) of the specialist(s) you’ll be seeing

 - if you need to stop, or keep, taking any of your asthma or allergy medicines

 - if you need to avoid smoking or eating a big meal before the appointment